Loss of License From Traffic Violations

 First, if you are never convicted – which is what happens when you simply pay the fine – it will not end up on your driving record and, consequently, it will not impact your insurance premiums.
 As previously discussed in this blog, a simple traffic violation can result in an increase to your insurance premiums over several years.
 And if you have multiple violations within a three-year window, the insurance company may terminate the insurance coverage.

-Second, you are at risk of losing your license depending on how many traffic violations you have had within a 12- and 24-month period.
+Second, multiple traffic violations within a 12- and 24-month period can lead to a loss of license.
 Your license will be revoked if you have 3 or more misdemeanor or gross misdemeanor level of offenses under chapter 169 of the Minnesota Statutes:

 - Your license will be revoked for 30 days if you have 3 convictions within a 12-month period;